Motley Fool Everlasting Portfolio Review

 As for whether or not the price is worth it, it really comes down to the size of your portfolio.
 I recommend comparing the membership fee to the size of your portfolio to determine how much you need to make back for it to be worth it and how feasible that type of performance is.

 For example, if you have $5,000 to invest, it doesn’t really make sense to spend $1,599 on an advisory service.
 The membership fee alone represents 32% of your available capital.
-You would have to make an extra 32% return just to breakeven and while there have been years when the portfolio achieved such results, they are not the norm.
+You would have to make an extra 32% return just to breakeven.
+While there have been years when the portfolio achieved such results, they are not the norm.
 The Stock Advisor subscription would probably be a better option for you.

-That said, if you have $100,000 to invest, the $1,599 membership fee only represents 1.6% of your portfolio and it would be reasonable to assume the service could make you at least an extra 1.6% in stock market returns (likely more).
+That said, if you have $100,000 to invest, the $1,599 membership fee only represents 1.6% of your portfolio.
+It would be reasonable to assume the service could make you at least an extra 1.6% in stock market returns.

 You should also consider your current portfolio.
-If you are just getting started with investing in stocks, EP can be an excellent tool for building a portfolio of strong stocks.
+If you are just getting started with investing in stocks, Everlasting Portfolio can be an excellent tool for building a portfolio of strong stocks.
 The service can also be used to expand and diversify an existing portfolio.

 If you have enough investment capital to justify the purchase, Everlasting Portfolio is a good service to build a strong portfolio.
-You could probably get away with paying for a single year (vs. renewing yearly).
+You could probably get away with paying for a single year as opposed to renewing yearly.
 During that time, you could build a strong portfolio and then transition to the Stock Advisor program for monthly stock picks to tune up your portfolio.

 Everlasting Portfolio Review: Final Thoughts